Chris John (politician)

-Christopher Charles John (born January 5, 1960) is an American politician and lobbyist who from 1997 to 2005 served as a Democratic member of the United States House of Representatives for Louisiana's 7th congressional district, since disbanded and merged into the 3rd district.
+Christopher Charles John (born January 5, 1960) is an American politician and lobbyist who from 1997 to 2005 served as a Democratic member of the United States House of Representatives for Louisiana's 7th congressional district.

 Early life

 Chris John was born in Crowley in Acadia Parish, one of six children, and reared as a Roman Catholic.
 He is of Lebanese, French, and German extraction.
 He attended Notre Dame Catholic High School in Crowley and Louisiana State University in Baton Rouge.
-He was a page while his father, John N. John, III, was a member of the Louisiana House of Representatives.
-In the early 1980s, he was elected to the Crowley City Council.